 - Completed schemes in 2015-2016 included the following:

-- £1.6m investment in approximately 11 kilometres of carriageway resurfacing at various locations such as A57 Ballyclare Road Templepatrick, A6 Antrim Road Glengormley, A26 Dunsilly Roundabout, C31 Carntall Road and B56 Ballyclare Road
+- £1.6 million investment in approximately 11 kilometres of carriageway resurfacing at various locations such as A57 Ballyclare Road Templepatrick, A6 Antrim Road Glengormley, A26 Dunsilly Roundabout, C31 Carntall Road and B56 Ballyclare Road

-- £203,000 investment in a surface dressing programme of 35 kilometers of carriageway in the area
+- £203,000 investment in a surface dressing programme of 35 kilometres of carriageway in the area

 - missing links of footway were provided at Brantwood Gardens and Dublin Road in Antrim